Developmental Services - Support Intensity Scale (SIS)

 HSRI recommended that the Department consider the initial 500 sample as a pilot.
 This is consistent with recommendations made to other states that are implementing the SIS in conjunction with rate setting.
 To ensure quality of the interview, which is now a required assessment, and accuracy of the data, those individuals who participated in the pilot will have another SIS interview.
 A rate study will be conducted and funding levels will eventually be tied to individual SIS results.

-- Guidelines and Procedures for Maine's SIS Initiative (word*)
+- Procedures for Maine's SIS Initiative (word*)

 - AAIDD SIS Website